 The stage was set nearly two decades ago, with the publication of IEC Report 664 on insulation coordination [9] proposing "Installation Categories" with a descending staircase of voltages from the service entrance to the end of the branch circuits in a building.
-That concept was valid at the time, based on the availability of conventional arresters using a silicon-carbide varistor in series with a gap.
-Consequently, equipment manufacturers, including manufacturers of SPDs, became biased toward a philosophy that advocated higher limiting voltages inside the building.
+That concept was valid at the time, based on the availability of conventional arresters using a siliconcarbide varistor in series with a gap.
+Consequently, equipment manufacturers, including manufacturers of SPDs, became biased toward a philosophy that advocated higher limiting voltage at the service entrance and progressively lower limiting voltages inside the building.